XAEA-16/Devops-Interview-questions/Devops_interview_Questions README.md

 110. What is **Kubernetes QOS**?
 111. Explain 3 challenges that you faced while working on Kubernetes?
 112. Can we use **Kubernetes Master for scheduling the pods**?
+113. How will you upgrade your EKS cluster including nodes?
+114. How will you ensure pods are distributed across all nodes if you have 10 pods running on AKS?
+115. How will you expose an application running in a pod over a domain name like ring.com?
+116. Desired pods ≠ current pods.
+How does Kubernetes fix it?
+117. What is the flow when we run kubectl apply?
+118. How to schedule microservice pods only on C5.xlarge nodes?
+119. Can other microservices run on a node tainted for C5.xlarge?
+120. After upgrading nodes, how does Kubernetes ensure drained pods go to the new nodes?
+121. I want pods from production and staging namespaces to communicate.
+How can I achieve it?
+122. How do microservices in the same namespace communicate with each other?
+123. How to restrict communication between two namespaces?
+124. Where do Kubernetes Persistent Volumes exist physically?
+125. Can PVCs be created dynamically?
+126. How do you troubleshoot CrashLoopBackOff?
+Commands?

 ---